Clinical depression symptoms and treatment

 Doctors diagnose this type of clinical depression by monitoring if you have been experiencing at least five or all of these symptoms for more than a week or longer.

-In treatment talk therapy seems to work best for this type of depression, but medication too is recommended.
+In treatment, talk therapy seems to work best for this type of depression, but medication is recommended.

 Persistent Depressive Disorder

-The symptoms of PDD (Persistent Depressive Disorder) are also similar to those of major depressions, with the exception that the patient suffers these symptoms for much longer.
+The symptoms of PDD (Persistent Depressive Disorder) are also similar to those of major depressions.
+The exception is that the patient suffers these symptoms for much longer.

 People suffering from this type of clinical depression are usually treated with a combination of medication and therapy.

 Bipolar disorder is another form of clinical depression that makes people wonder what’s going on with the patient.
-It may not be called “depression” specifically, but understand that it is a mood depressive disorder of the worst kind.
-Someone suffering with this condition experiences extreme highs and lows in their moods on a daily basis.
+Which is not call “depression” specifically.
+But understand that it is a mood depressive disorder of the worst kind.
+Someone suffering from this condition experiences extreme highs and lows in their moods on a daily basis.
 At its extreme low, this disorder displays all the signs of major depression.

-The most common treatment used for this condition is medication, but when mood swings are extreme, different methods are used for treating each phase.
+The most common treatment used for this condition is medication.
+But when mood swings are extreme, different methods also use for treating each phase.
 However, there is much controversy amongst experts regarding the use of antidepressants for bipolar disorder.